Jack López: International career

+López represented the Puerto Rico national baseball team at the 2015 Premier12.

 On July 2, 2021, López was named to the United States national baseball team for the 2020 Summer Olympics.
 He was granted a transfer of sports citizenship by the Puerto Rico Baseball Federation.
 The team went on to win silver, falling to Japan in the gold-medal game.

 Personal life

 López's father, Juan López, was a minor-league catcher who later served as bullpen coach for three different National League teams during 14 seasons between 1999 and 2013.
 López's uncle Onix Concepción was a shortstop for the Kansas City Royals, including their 1985 World Series team; he also played one game with the Pittsburgh Pirates.